-JIRA Software is impressive.
-Let’s be honest here.
-Atlassian – the company behind it – has not only built a great development and project management tool, but also lined up a whole range of other tools that integrate with the main package (handling things like documentation, help desk, etc.).
+Why would you need Jira alternatives anyway?
+Well, in all honestly, Jira Software is indeed impressive.
+Atlassian – the company behind it – has not only built a great development and project management tool but also lined up a whole range of other tools that integrate with the main package (handling things like documentation, help desk, etc.).

-But the next tier is far from gradual increase.
-If you have 15 people, that’s $75 / month.
+But the next tier of $7 per user per month is far from a gradual increase.
+If you have 15 people, that’s $105 / month.
 And so on:

 So let’s make this direct … there have to be other solutions out there that are more affordable, or, better yet, free.

 This is exactly what we’re about today!
-Here are the top 4 free JIRA alternatives:
+Here are the top four free Jira alternatives:

 At the same time, it has some great built-in mechanisms that make the Trello model usable.
-For instance, there’s commenting, file uploading, drag-and-drop organization, and etc.
+For instance, there’s commenting, file uploading, drag-and-drop organization, and integrations with time-tracking and invoicing apps like Harvest.

 Basically, Trello organizes your workspace into separate boards » each board has individual lists » and each list has individual cards.
-You can take all that, re-align it however you wish, and also put whatever info you want in there.
+You can take all that, re-align it however you wish, and put whatever info you want in there.
+This freedom makes it one of the top Jira alternatives available.

 - “Enterprise” – $20.83 / user / month.